KidkArolis/jetpack/examples/serve-with-fastify/README.md

-# serve-with-polka
+# serve-with-fastify

-This shows how to use the `jetpack/serve` middleware in development and production when using polka.
+This shows how to use the `jetpack/serve` middleware in development and production when using fastify.

     $ npm install
     $ npm run watch